volodymyrhudyma/blog/content/blog/2020-08-10-typescript-unknown-vs-any-what-is-the-difference.md

 They are both very similar, but **unknown** is much less permissive.

-We need to do some type checks before doing anything with a variable of an **unknown** type, which makes it more type-safe and preferred way of saying that the type value is not known.
+We need to do some type checking before we do anything with a variable of **unknown** type, which makes it more type-safe and preferred way to say that the type value is not known.

 Try to avoid **any** as much as possible.